tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 <p class="italic font-normal text-gray-600 mt-4">Impact: Moderate, Effort: Low</p>

 Since lists are now unstyled by default, `.list-reset` has been removed.
-You technically don't need to change anything, but you're encouraged to remove any usage of it as it's now just dead code:
+You technically don't need to change anything, but you're encouraged to remove any usage of it as it's now dead code:

 ```diff
 - <ul class="list-reset"><!-- ... --></ul>